nate-4000/snak/README.md

 5. Realize `snak`, `Snak.desktop`, and `run.sh` are useless and delete them
 6. Run `snak.py`
 7. (Optional) Give up and double boot linux
+## windows (the easy way)
+The easy way?

+Uhh...
+1. download the latest release tagged windows
+2. run it
+good job you did it